 What's a frustrated soaper to do?
-Soft soap like this will eventually firm up on its own, but the process can take days or even weeks and that can be frustrating.
+Soap that did not gel at all will eventually firm up on its own, but the process can take weeks and that can be frustrating.
 And the bullseye ring of a partial gel is unappealing to many soap makers.

-A secondary benefit of this "Rescue Oven Processing" method is that it may help to soften the bullseye ring of a partial gel.
-I cannot guarantee the bullseye look will entirely disappear, but some soapers who have tried this say the ring becomes less obvious.
+A secondary benefit of "Rescue Oven Processing" is that it may help to soften the bullseye ring of a partial gel.
+I cannot guarantee the bullseye look will entirely disappear, but some soapers who have tried this method say the ring becomes less obvious.

 Preheat your oven to the lowest temperature possible -- usually somewhere between 145-170 F (62-70 C).